-Optimism Happiness Self-Esteem Absence of Sadness General Health range on fewer than 4 of the 5 measures of well-being, and have no low-range scores.
+MEASURES Optimism Happiness Self-Esteem Absence of Sadness General Health measures of well-being, and have no low-range scores.

-High Well-Being (Thriving) Children who score in the high range on at least 4 of the 5 measures of well-being and have no low-range scores.
+High Well-being (Thriving) Children who score in the high range on at least 4 of the 5 measures of well-being and have no low-range scores.